NuclearPhoenixx/Kobra_Neo/README.md

 - Enabled quick home (X and Y homes at the same time)
 - Enable M117 Gcode for setting messages to printer screen
 - Enable M73 Gcode for setting progress bar on printer screen
-- UI changes - black background, removed ugly yellow text color, fixed typos
+- UI changes - black background, removed ugly yellow text color, fixed typos, more languages (need help for translations!)
 - Added personal PID and E-Step values

 ## A note on Linear Advance and why it's not enabled